paazmaya/eslint-config-paazmaya/README.md

   - Had to change `object-curly-newline` configuration to allow more variation
 * `v2.2.0` (2016-07-05)
   - Updated to include rules introduced since 2.10, but before 3.0
-  - Update ESLint peer dependency to be at least `v2.12.0` and less that `v4.0.0`
+  - Update ESLint peer dependency to be at least `v2.12.0` and less than `v4.0.0`
 * `v2.1.0` (2016-05-14)
   - [ESLint 2.10.0 was released](http://eslint.org/blog/2016/05/eslint-v2.10.0-released) and its new rule taken in use
   - Marked ESLint as a peer dependency